-Internal Assessment: Students will complete assignments based on each module, producing a total of 4 mural maquettes with sizes ranging from 1X1 ft to 2X3 ft, amounting to approximately 12 sq ft.
-These assignments will be internally assessed, carrying a weightage of 50 marks.
+Internal Assessment: Students will complete assignments based on each module, producing a total of 4 mural maquettes with sizes ranging from 1X1 ft to 2X3 ft,

 External Assessment: There will be no practical exam; however, students will take part in an External jury at the end of the semester, which carries a weightage of 50 marks.
 During the jury, they will showcase their artwork and deliver a presentation on their work.
 Additionally, they will provide a concept note or process note for each artwork as part of the assessment process.